How do I apply?

 Do I get health insurance?

-Health insurance is offered to core and regular employees (9 months to year round positions) and to seasonal full time employees returning for their second season.
+Health insurance is offered to core and regular employees (9 months to year round positions).

 For information about your eligibility or details about benefits, check in with your manager or with the Payroll and Benefits Coordinator in Human Resources.